IvanovvvAnton/Arp-spoofing/README.md

 After that, a list of available devices with the name Huawei will be displayed.

-### To download the configuration of a specific device, you need to register the following commands:
+### To download the configuration of a specific device you need to register the following commands:
 (for example, Huawei configuration number 529 will be downloaded)
 ```
 root@pnetlab:~# ishare2 pull qemu 529